Gov’t must Ban Importing Dolphins from Taiji, Japan

 The Ministry of Oceans and Fisheries and the Ministry of the Environment which gave permission to import dolphins also are not free from criticism.

-The government approved an aquarium size at Ulsan Whale Ecology Experience Center of 12.3 meters wide by 17 meters long by 5.2 meters deep.
+The government approved an aquarium size at Jangsaengpo Special Whale Culture Zone of 12.3 meters wide by 17 meters long by 5.2 meters deep.
 However, this is far too small for bottlenose dolphins, which range in size from 2 meters to 4 meters and who normally swim over 16o kilometers every day.
 This puts enormous stress on these highly intelligent marine mammals.

 The center also has a history of dolphins dying at their facility; five have died since 2009.